 One particularly complex effort that I led was the successful permitting of a major landfill expansion that involved the New York State Department of Environmental Conservation, EPA, the Army Corps of Engineers, the U.S. Fish & Wildlife Service, and the municipality.
 Four state permits, four local permits, a federal permit, and an Endangered Species Act consultation were required.

-My enforcement work has included the defense of air pollution enforcement proceedings brought by EPA, New York, Indiana, Kentucky, Maine, New Jersey and Pennsylvania.
+My enforcement work has included the defense of air pollution and other enforcement proceedings brought by EPA, New York, Indiana, Kentucky, Maine, New Jersey, New Hampshire, and Pennsylvania.
 I successfully litigated, in federal district court and the Third Circuit, a major enforcement matter arising from EPA’s challenge to a PSD permit issued by Pennsylvania for a six-unit gas turbine facility.

 Mr. Turner was a senior editor of the New York Environmental Law Handbook, Fifth Ed.
 (Gov’t.
 Institutes, 1999).
 He has published in the Albany Law Review, the Washington & Lee Law Review, and the National Law Journal.
 He speaks frequently on energy and environmental law issues before such groups as the Air and Waste Management Association, the American Corporate Counsel Association, and the Edison Electric Institute Legal Committee.